 Socialization on the importance of conservation to the local community surrounding PT SSS is on our routine agenda .
 We share information about the conservation efforts conducted by the company.
 We also encourage the local community to support the program because the value of conservation is not just for the company, but also for the community who live around the areas as well as the future generations of people.
 We present many pictures and videos, and use simple sentences to explain the importance of conservation and the value of it.
 By doing that, we hope the community will continue to be our partners and to further understand the efforts taken to protect the conservation areas and actively take part in protecting the conservation areas with us.
 We also made painting competitions with conservation themes with kids in elementary school as part of their familiarization towards conservation efforts and its importance.
 Because they are the ones who will own the environment in the future.

-Our Research Team has re-assessed the peat area at our newly acquired brownfield plantation, Tanarata Estate, where there was a reduction in the peat hectarage.
+Our Research Team has re-assessed the peat area in our Indonesian estates, where significant areas of peat subsided over the years, and as a result , some of the peat area with high water table has been set-aside as peat rehabilitation area..
 This is in line with the latest peat inventory which has been submitted to RSPO Secretariat.

 Water management is particularly important on the acid sulphate and peat soils.
 These soils are fragile and if over drained, they will rapidly deteriorate.
 On the acid sulphate soils, the water level should be maintained up to the jarosite layer, submerging the pyrite (FeS2) and preventing it from oxidizing to sulphuric acid, which can cause a steep drop in the pH.